-The crowd began their protest next to a giant, very symbolic figure in the square near the arenas, where some bullfighting aficionados were waiting for us.
+The crowd began their protest next to a giant, very symbolic figure in the square near the bullring, where some bullfighting aficionados were waiting for us.
 They were concerned about the bullfighter statue but none of the protesters were paying it the least amount of attention… The participants then took over the small streets of the city centre ending up in front of the Maison Carée where a short speech took palce The demo ended with a descentto the arena by way of the main road.

 This lively and dignified protest was well reported by the following media (articles in French).

 The French theme park, Futuroscope, has this year given its sponsorship to the Dax Festival and the Encierro des pitchouns festival (children’s day), which involve bullfighting demonstrations on Saturday 11th August.

 The programme, which includes the Futuroscope logo, can be seen on the website of the Dax Festival.
 Following numerous reactions from our members since 1st August, a statement in support of this sponsorship was sent to us…

 A sponsorship agreement was signed in this spirit with the Mayor of Dax last April.
 During the course of the day, many sports activities and play events have been organised for the children: bouncy castles, skittles competitions, etc. As part of our sponsorship, Futuroscope wishes to support a popular, family day.
 This action is part of Futuroscope’s aim to promote summer events and to allow families from different backgrounds to come to Futuroscope by taking advantage of free tickets.